ShaunSpinelli/Notes/MarkdownNotes/javaScript/arrrayMethods.md

 Array.prototype.forEach()

-The forEach() method executes a provided function once for each array element.
+The forEach() method executes a *provided function* once for each array element.

 ## Filter

 Array.prototype.filter()

-The filter() method creates a new array with all elements that pass the test implemented by the provided function.
+The filter() method creates a new array with all elements that pass the test implemented by the *provided function*.

 ## Map

 Array.prototype.map()

-The map() method creates a new array with the results of calling a provided function on every element in the calling array.
+The map() method creates a new array with the results of calling a *provided function* on every element in the calling array.

 ## Reduce